Thousands evacuate as wildfire grows ‘dramatically’ in western Canada

 A small community of about 3,000 residents, Fort Nelson is located 1,600km (995 miles) north of Vancouver in northeastern BC.

-“Over the weekend, wildfire activity in the northeast of the province increased dramatically,” Chapman said in the video, shared on social media.
+“Over the weekend, wildfire activity in the northeast of the province increased dramatically,” Chapman said in the video.

 As of early Monday morning, the blaze had reached 5,280 hectares (13,500 acres) and was just west of Fort Nelson, according to the BC Wildfire Service.